 The 2D FAST solver is an innovative solution designed to allow quick assessment of flooding using simplified hydraulics.
 It provides results up to 1,000 times faster than traditional 2D methods, providing users with greater flexibility to explore uncertainty.
 It allows you to rapidly estimate flood extents and depths from multiple sources of water, including over-topping or breaching of defences, surface water and sewer flooding.

-2D GPU solver (coming soon)
+2D GPU solver

 Access detailed 2D modelling results fast

-Coming soon, the new 2D GPU solver harnesses the power of modern graphics processing unit (GPU) hardware to provide 2D modelling results fast.
+Flood Modeller’s 2D GPU solver harnesses the power of modern graphics processing unit (GPU) hardware to provide 2D modelling results fast.
 It is compatible with NVIDIA GPU hardware and delivers significant speed increases, whilst retaining similar levels of detail and accuracy, when compared to the standard 2D ADI and TVD solvers.
 It allows you to improve your modelling capabilities, by incorporating higher cell resolution and larger extents into your models, enabling more accurate and detailed results.

 Simulate sediment transport rates and erosion in river channels

 The 1D sediment transport solver predicts the sediment transport rates and patterns of erosion/deposition in river channels.
 It has been applied to many natural and engineered channels and has been used to study sedimentation problems for both uniform and graded sediments.

 It includes six sediment transport equations and is able to predict sediment transport rates, bed elevations and amounts of erosion or deposition throughout a channel system.
 This is achieved by using the Flood Modeller’s 1D solver to calculate the hydraulic variables of flow, stage, velocity at each timestep.

 Various options are provided within the solver, including specification of dredging, cohesive sediment transport and rigid beds.